uly-s/Portfolio/README.md

   If you got this far you may have noticed that while I've done a lot of self teaching and projects on my own I have done ~0 open source contribution and collaboration, this is the early stage of my attempt to fix that with a project of my own.
   The goal of this project is a digital native format and language/applications for tabletop rpgs.
 Essentially bringing them into the 21st century while preserving and enhancing what makes TTRPGs special and different from videogames, by defining them in a machine readable and computable system instead of natural language documents.
   Write now it's mostly a maniacal fever dream but everyone I've explained the project too says I'm onto something.
 I look foward to being able to dedicate regular time to it in the future and bring others on.
+  I think software for table top RPGs is a drastically unexplored design space and one that presents interesting and challenging problems requiring a good deal of nuance, I think the potential is there to greatly overhaul how games like DnD are played while opening them up to a wider audience.
+I would be so, so happy to make a career out of this.